rat-c/custom-network-blocklist/README.md

 Block lists are publicly maintained lists of domains, hosted on a web location somewhere.

+### More is not always better

+I also know that some of these blocking lists are huge.
+It may be tempting to use each and every blocklist found here or elsewhere.
+However, I'm strongly advising you not to do that.
+A "nuke everything" approach is not necessarily the best option here.
+Overall, you want to find a balanced solution that both increases your level of privacy while maintaining good functionality.

+My custom network blocklist is supposed to provide basic protection of phishing and malware in Europe (de-DE), and these are cases I stumbled across in my daily operation of SOC.

 ## Usage

 You can use the `blocklist.txt` for Pi-Hole by using the Web admin GUI.
 Add the URL to your blocklists (Login > Group Management > Adlists > Paste list URL in "Address" field, add comment > Click "Add").
 Then, update gravity (Tools > Update Gravity > Click "Update").